-The purpose of the no-DAT policy is to get you "arraigned" right away, so a judge can issue a temporary order of protection ("TOP") before you're released from custody.
+The purpose of the no-DAT policy is to get you "arraigned" by a judge right away, so the judge can issue a temporary order of protection ("TOP") before you're released from custody.

 In New York City, the delay between DAT and arraignment typically lasts one to two months.
 The no-DAT policy in DV cases eliminates the possibility of a two-month delay between an arrest and a TOP.

 The NYPD has formal written procedures regarding this no-DAT policy:

 A DESK APPEARANCE TICKET will not be issued in the following circumstances: